bartmichu/ubuntu_maintenance_collection/docs/restart_services.md

 ## Variables

-- `ubuntu_services_restart_allowed`: A boolean variable that controls whether the services are allowed to be restarted.
+- `umc_services_restart_allowed`: A boolean variable that controls whether the services are allowed to be restarted.
 Set to true to allow service restarts, and false to prevent them.

 - This playbook als relies on facts set by the included roles.